Camp Alexander |

-A protohistoric palisaded Indian townsite, located on Great Neck along Broad Bay, within the Broad Bay Colony housing development.
-This may have been the site of the Chesapeack Indian village of Chesipiuk, which was visited by White, Hariot, and Lane in 1585.
-This may have been the capital town of the Chesapeacks in the 1580's before moving to the Chesapeack town (see above).
+A protohistoric palisaded Indian townsite, located on Great Neck along Broad Bay, within the present Broad Bay Colony housing development.
+This may have been the site of the Chesapeack Indian village of Chesipiuk, which was visited by White, Hariot, and Lane in 1585, and which may have been the capital town of the Chesapeacks in the 1580's before moving to the Chesapeack town (see above).
 White's party also visited the minor village Apasus (not palisaded) in 1585, located near the historic Adam Thoroughgood House (1680) on the Western Branch Lynnhaven River.

 Cape Henry Fort